learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Shadcn.md

 You can use shadcn/ui components in any framework that supports React.
 Typescript is recommended for your projects but Javascript components are also available by making changes to your configurations.

-Follow the link below depending on the framework you are using for your project:
+Follow any of the links below depending on the framework you are using for your project:

 - [Next.js](https://ui.shadcn.com/docs/installation/next)
 - [Vite](https://ui.shadcn.com/docs/installation/vite)